 Bruno Verjus, chef of the restaurant Table** and Guy de Malherbe, French painter.

-Bruno Verjus (1959), one-star chef of the restaurant Table, is a self-taught and charismatic chef, creator of a personal and flamboyant cuisine d’auteur, who will be inspired by the paintings of the French painter Guy de Malherbe.
+Bruno Verjus (1959), two-stars chef of the restaurant Table, is a self-taught and charismatic chef, creator of a personal and flamboyant cuisine d’auteur, who will be inspired by the paintings of the French painter Guy de Malherbe.
 The works of Guy de Malherbe (1958) have been exhibited in the United States, France, the United

 Kingdom, Japan and Belgium, and feature prominently in French public collections and many European private collections.
 One of the main threads of his work is the dialogue between the organic and the mineral, particularly embodied in his recent works, where artichokes, oysters and chops take on the appearance of silhouettes or mountains.